Yay, you’re 12 weeks pregnant!

 Just remember to ask your partner to go gently and try positions which reduce pressure on your cervix.

 Now you’re 12 weeks pregnant, your uterus has grown above your pelvis.

 This has taken some pressure off your bladder.

-You should notice you don’t need to go to the toilet quite as often, and this will last until baby is quite a lot bigger.
+You should notice you don’t need to go to the toilet quite so often, and this will last until baby is quite a lot bigger.

 Your digestive system, however, is going to get squished in the coming months, so keep an eye out for signs of reflux or heartburn.